 Some books are to be tasted, others to be swallowed,

 and some few to be chewed and digested. –

 FRANCIS BACON (1561–1626)

 It doesn’t sound sexy.
 I know.
-You are a bad boy and you’d rather slap that book open right away.
-However, you need to restrain yourself as it is an extremely important step.
+You are a bad boy, and you’d rather slap that book open right away.
+However, you need to restrain yourself as it is a crucial step.

 You might not feel it, but your decision, subconscious or not, will weigh heavily on what your mind concentrates on.
 And on what you extract from the text.

 Try to choose one of the said purposes.